-01Investing and Managing the Minor's Assets
+Investing and Managing the Minor's Assets

 If the minor inherits real estate, the conservator will be responsible for paying all expenses of maintaining the property, such as taxes, mortgages, and insurance.

-02Paying for the Minor's Health, Education and Maintenance
+Paying for the Minor's Health, Education, and Maintenance

 The court-appointed conservator will pay for the health, education, and maintenance of the minor, including medical bills, clothing, food, school tuition, summer camp, and vacations.
-It is typically accomplished through the inherited asset or assets -- cash inherited or money raised from the liquidation of tangible inherited property.
+It is typically accomplished through the inherited asset or assets—cash inherited or money raised from the liquidation of tangible inherited property.

-03Preparing and Filing Income Tax Returns
+Preparing and Filing Income Tax Returns

 The conservatorship estate assets are typically invested to produce income sufficient to take care of the minor's needs.
 It most likely requires that the conservator must prepare and file a yearly income tax return on behalf of the minor and pay any taxes that may be due.
 It may be required even if the investments only earn interest.

-04Deciding Where the Minor Will Live
+Deciding Where the Minor Will Live

 In most cases, parents name guardians for their children in their wills, someone to take custody and care of their them should the parents die while children are still minors.
 Courts often honor their wishes unless the person or persons named are unsuitable or don't want the responsibility.

 Asking for Court Approval

-06Filing Annual Court Accountings
+Filing Annual Court Accountings

-A court-appointed conservator is typically responsible for preparing and filing with the court a detailed accounting of how the minor's assets have been bought, sold, invested and spent each year.
+A court-appointed conservator is typically responsible for preparing and filing with the court a detailed accounting of how the minor's assets have been bought, sold, invested, and spent each year.

-07Terminating the Conservatorship at the Appropriate Age
+Terminating the Conservatorship at the Appropriate Age

 Depending on the laws of the state where the conservatorship has been established, a conservator must file a final accounting of the minor's assets when the minor reaches the age of majority, usually 18 or 21.
-The conservatorship is then terminated, and the remaining assets are distributed to the ownership of the minor, now an adult and legally able to hold and own his property.
+The conservatorship is then terminated, and the remaining assets are distributed to the ownership of the minor, now an adult and legally able to hold and own their property.